Dig-Draw-Digitise (27 July–14 August 2020)

 - SS1109: Dig, Draw, Digitise

 - The Achill Field School provided me with a vital foundation in field work, site setup, measuring instrumentation, and laboratory digitization.
-The Dig-Draw-Digitize class was taught by an excellent teacher, Brian O’Hara and his team, and it was jammed packed.
 The Caraun Point, Achill Island dig was true reality; we uncovered the site from large amounts of inundated sand, excavated many layers of human occupation, all while the rain and wind was an ever-present obstacle.
 We drew elevation plans and context sections, took Dumpy Level measurements, and digitized the drawings in the lab.
-On heavy weather days, Brian presented lectures on archaeology & history, excavation techniques, demonstration of the latest high-tech Total Station.
+On heavy weather days, the Director of Fieldwork presented lectures on archaeology & history, excavation techniques, demonstration of the latest high-tech Total Station.
 This experience was a strong, authentic lesson in both archaeological field methods and the fluid management of a team as the excavation unfolds.
 Bonita Lee